The Miracle Fruit

 Yesterday I had the privilege of not only witnessing a miracle but actually participating in one!
 No, I did not levitate, walk on water or turn water into wine…but I did manage to get an extremely sour orange to taste like a sugar coated candy.
 How?
 Well the miracle was Miracle Fruit.

-Miracle Fruit (Synsepalum dulcificum) is a small red berry that is native to West Africa but grows well in most tropical regions.
+Miracle Fruit (Synsepalum dulcificum) is a small red berry that is native to West Africa esta web but grows well in most tropical regions.

 After sucking on the pulpy seed for about a minute your taste buds are dramatically transformed so that everything that was once sour or bitter tastes extremely sweet and delicious.